-- (K) Temporary residents: Any individual residing in Portage with expected residency of 3 months or less must deposit a fee of \$20.00 to obtain a library card, upon providing local address verification.
-The fee will be refunded when the library card and all materials borrowed on the card are returned.
-Fines due as well as the cost of any lost or damaged materials will be deducted from the fee refunded. - (L) Limited Use: Limited Use status is available to those who cannot meet the recommended ILS registration requirements through no fault of their own.
+- (K) Temporary residents: Any individual residing in Portage with expected residency of 3 months or less must pay a fee of \$20.00 to obtain a library card, upon providing local address verification.
+All regular Rules for Borrowing apply. - (L) Limited Use: Limited Use status is available to those who cannot meet the recommended ILS registration requirements through no fault of their own.
 For example, those staying at the River Haven shelter and cannot provide proof of permanent residence may request Limited Use status until a permanent residence is secured.
 These patrons must meet all other requirements, such as proof of identification, etc. Limited Use allows the patron to check out a limit of 3 items at a time.
-The status has an expiration of 90 days, at which time the patron must either meet the full registration requirements or lose patron privileges.

-Limited Use status may be authorized in other situations at the Library Director's discretion.

-- (M) Borrowers residing outside of SCLS may have their home library cards barcoded for use in SCLS, providing they meet ILS registration guidelines. - (N) Milwaukee County Federated Library System has not negotiated an approved reciprocal borrowing agreement with the SCLS.
+The status has an expiration of 90 days, at which time the patron must either meet the full registration requirements or lose patron privileges. - Limited Use status may be authorized in other situations at the Library Director's discretion. - (M) Wisconsin borrowers residing outside of SCLS may have their home library cards barcoded for use in SCLS, providing they meet ILS registration guidelines. - (N) Milwaukee County Federated Library System has not negotiated an approved reciprocal borrowing agreement with the SCLS.
 Therefore, Milwaukee County residents who do not qualify as temporary residents by not providing local address verification must purchase a library card to receive borrowing privileges at the Portage Public Library.
 These cards are valid for one year.
 The fee for such a card is \$50.
 This section also applies to out-of-state borrowers.